SleepyGroundhog/Programming-Languages/README.md

  - var 4 - Function for convertion hours and minutes to seconds with exceptions (uploaded to AISD)

 # Programming-Languages---lab-8
+ - var 4 - Two container classes Array and List, Iterator class for List and functions for modificate containers

 # Programming-Languages---lab-9